TickerSparkInvestor Intelligence

 +Is Vanguard publicly traded?

-No, Vanguard is currently a privately held company with no public shareholders and no stock exchange listing.
-Vanguard says it is owned by its member funds, which are in turn owned by fund shareholders, so there is no public ticker for the firm itself.
+No, Vanguard is currently a privately held company in the sense that it does not trade on a public exchange, and there is no Vanguard stock ticker.
+Vanguard says it is owned by its member funds, which are owned by fund shareholders, and that it has no public shareholders.

 +When will Vanguard go public?